What is Sustainability?

 Leave No Trace

 "Take only memories and pictures, leave only footprints."
 While trash and recycle bins are located on the park grounds, consider taking everything you brought into the park with you when you leave.
-After the fort's interior closes at 5:15 PM and staff goes home, sometimes visitors exploring the exterior of the fort leave their overflow trash outside the trash bins.
+After the park staff goes home, sometimes visitors stay late on the beach and leave their overflow trash outside the trash bins.
 Animals and the wind can scatter this garbage around the park, and sometimes it even ends up in the water.

 If you are planning a picnic at the park, you can make your picnic environmentally friendly by remembering the three R's: Reduce, Reuse, and Recycle.